Mission: Impossible III: Box office

-Opening in 4,054 theaters all across the United States, the fourth-largest opening ever up to that point, the film topped the box office in its opening weekend.
-It made US$16.6 million on its opening day and $47.7 million in its opening weekend, a solid opening yet almost $10 million lower than the franchise's previous films.
-The film remained at number one with $25 million during its second weekend, ahead of Poseidons gross of $22.2 million.
+Opening in 4,054 theaters all across the North America, the fourth-largest opening ever up to that point, behind Shrek 2, Spider-Man 2 and Madagascar, Mission: Impossible III topped the box office in its opening weekend ahead of RV.
+It was one of the only four films of 2006 to open in over 4,000 locations, with Over the Hedge, Superman Returns and Pirates of the Caribbean: Dead Man's Chest being the others.
+The film made US$16.6 million on its opening day and $47.7 million in its opening weekend, a solid opening yet almost $10 million lower than the franchise's previous films.
+It remained at number one with $25 million during its second weekend, ahead of Poseidons gross of $22.2 million.
 The film remained in the Top 10 at the box office for the remainder of its first six weeks.
 It ended its initial domestic run on July 20, 2006, taking in a total of $134 million.
-It was the second movie in 2006 to pass the $100 million mark in the box office, following Ice Age: The Meltdown.
-The film's domestic gross was significantly lower than that of Mission: Impossible 2, and remains the lowest of the series as of 2022.
+It was the second movie in 2006 to pass the $100 million mark at the box office, following Ice Age: The Meltdown.
+The film's domestic gross was significantly lower than that of Mission: Impossible 2, and remains the lowest of the series as of 2025.

 The film grossed $70 million outside the U.S. during its first five days (in some Asian countries, it opened two days before its North American release date).
 It was easily the box-office champion in many countries.
 Its international box-office gross reached $264.4 million for a combined worldwide gross of $398.5 million, the lowest of the series as of 2022.

 In the Netherlands, the film debuted at No. 1 in the week of May 4–10, grossing a total of €532,384.
 The following week, the film remained in the top position.
 In its third, the film dropped to No. 2 and fell to No. 4 to the following week.
 Next, it maintained the No. 4 position to drop to No. 6 (in the week of June 6–14).
 In total, the film has grossed over €2,141,162.